ni/nimble/packages/nimble-components/src/wafer-map/specs/README.md

 We are not planning to allow the user to generate an “empty" wafer map, so we must ensure that data is provided when instantiating a new `nimble-wafer-map` component.
 The only action which we could consider as a "state transition" is the zoom functionality which was specified in the sections above.
-We expect that the end user be able to zoom in on the dies withing the wafer map and be able to zoom out by using the mouse wheel.
+We expect that the end user be able to zoom in on the dies within the wafer map and be able to zoom out by using the mouse wheel.
 Also, the user must be allowed to pan the zoomed in wafer map into any direction of its XY axis by holding the left mouse button and moving the mouse cursor around.

 Another interaction, which must be part of the component is the ability to identify the location of the mouse pointer on the wafer map die area.